lourenzo/node-prestodb/README.md

-# node-prestodb
+# Presto db Client

-node-prestodb (prestodb)

-New Node.js wrapper for Presto HTTP API.
+A new Presto HTTP API wrapper for Node.js.

 ## Usage